How to Finish Wood Countertops

 How to Choose the Right Finish

 BeesBlock Oil is our formula featuring Pure Tung Oil, Special Aged Linseed Oil, and Pure Organic Beeswax.
 BeesBlock is recommended for nearly all countertop finishing needs.
-It is very low odor, making it particularly useful in homes that are already occupied or for refinishing needs.
+It has zero VOCs, making it particularly useful in homes that are already occupied or for refinishing needs.

 How to Finish a Wood Countertop